OvercastCommunity/Database/README.md

 ## License

 The **Database** plugin is open source and released under the MIT License.
-Please review the license file for more details.
+Please review the [LICENSE](https://github.com/OvercastCommunity/Database/blob/dev/LICENSE) file for more details.